youssef-mostafa25/deepagents/README.md

 ### Sub Agents

 `deepagents` comes with the built-in ability to call sub agents (based on Claude Code).
-It has access to a `general-purpose` subagent at all times, but you can also specify [custom sub agents](#subagents--optional-).
+It has access to a `general-purpose` subagent at all times - this is a subagent with the same instructions as the main agent and all the tools that is has access to.
+You can also specify [custom sub agents](#subagents--optional-) with their own instructions and tools.

+Sub agents are useful for ["context quarantine"](https://www.dbreunig.com/2025/06/26/how-to-fix-your-context.html#context-quarantine) (to help not pollute the overall context of the main agent) as well as custom instructions.

 ## Roadmap
 [] Allow users to customize full system prompt